All Episodes

 Yeah.

-They're gonna call this guy a bully before this is also this lawyer who is I mean, he's he's desperately trying not to say anything.
+This lawyer who is, I mean, he's desperately trying not to say anything.

-He desperately wants the witness's testimony to speak for itself, but he's making sure he's asking her to repeat it, and he's gonna end up being the bully.
+He desperately wants the witness's testimony to speak for itself, but he's making sure he's asking her to repeat it, and he's going to end up being the bully.

 You wait and see.